graniticio/granitic/doc/ref/vld-custom.md

 and content of the rules are defined in the same way as non-shared rules.

-## Set rule manager on auto validator
+## Set rule manager on auto-validator

 The auto validator which manages validation for a particular handler must be given a reference to the shared rule manager